Scalingo/documentation/_posts/databases/2000-01-01-scalingo-mongodb-addon.md

   </tbody>
 </table>

-## Activate MongoDB Oplog
+## MongoDB Oplog

 Oplog is a MongoDB feature which logs all the operations achieved on a MongoDB cluster.
-Meteor uses this feature to sync different instances of an application.
-If you wish to use Oplog in your non-Meteor application please refer to the official [MongoDB documentation](https://docs.mongodb.org/manual/core/replica-set-oplog/).

-Oplog can be enabled from the database dashboard.
-When activated it wil automatically add the `MONGO_OPLOG_URL` variable in your application.
-This variable name is the standard name to configure Meteor.
-As a result, you juste have to restart your application.
+This feature is tightly related to MongoDB replication, but is also used by Meteor to increase app performance.
+If you wish to use Oplog in your application please refer to the official [MongoDB documentation](https://docs.mongodb.org/manual/core/replica-set-oplog/).
+Oplog can be enabled from the database dashboard, when activated it wil automatically add the `MONGO_OPLOG_URL` variable in your application.

+### Activating Oplog

+1. Go to your app on [Scalingo Dashboard](https://my.scalingo.com/apps)
+2. Click on **Addons** tab
+3. Click **Link to dashboard** which will take you to the **Scalingo MongoDB dashboard**
+4. Click on **Advanced** tab

 {% assign img_url = "https://cdn.scalingo.com/documentation/screenshot_database_mongo_advanced.png" %}
 {% include mdl_img.html %}

+### Meteor specific

+Meteor uses this feature to sync different instances of an application.
+Your can read more about how to scale Meteor <a href="http://doc.scalingo.com/languages/javascript/nodejs/meteor/#how-to-scale-meteor">here</a>.

+The variable `MONGO_OPLOG_URL` is the one used by Meteor.
+As a result, after activating Oplog you juste have to restart your application.